 Just as an antivirus needs to be kept up-to-date to remain effective, your operating systems and software, including business software, are most secure when you apply regular updates, security upgrades, and patches as recommended by the vendor.
 In fact, making sure your software is upgraded will prevent you from most attacks that affect small businesses each year.
 Poor patching, rather than zero-day vulnerabilities, is responsible for the majority of attacks.

 The major operating systems, including Microsoft Windows, OS X, and Linux, all include automatic update features that apply security patches on a monthly basis or more frequently if a critical security vulnerability occurs.
 Maintaining computers and operating systems past their end-of-life may limit your ability to get and apply these patches.
 Additionally, some commercial and industrial applications may have a less regular patch cycle or require paid upgrades to continue support.
-That’s why it’s critical to know about the support lifecycle for all of your systems and applications, including point-of-sale, embedded and special-purpose systems.
+That’s why it’s critical to know about the support lifecycle for all of your systems and applications, including point-of-sale, embedded, and special-purpose systems.

 Phishing attacks, in which a hacker uses a fake email in order to lure you into opening malware, remain the number one cause of security compromises in organizations of all sizes.
 Small business owners need to be especially careful because attackers often target them based on public information about the business that can be used to create a pretext for communication.
 This form of phishing, called spear phishing, was experienced by 53% of all professionals in 2017.

 While enterprise mail hosts and antivirus products help with the most high-profile attacks, the key to defending against phishing scams is to remain vigilant when managing your inbox.
-Know your bank’s, vendors’ and commercial customers’ policies for electronic communication, and don’t be afraid to confirm information by telephone or in person if you get suspicious.
+Know your bank’s, vendors’, and commercial customers’ policies for electronic communication, and don’t be afraid to confirm the information by telephone or in-person if you get suspicious.
 Never open attachments from unknown senders or emails that seem suspicious, no matter how tempting.
 Don’t be disarmed by superficial personalization, such as your name or the name of your business: attackers can automate the insertion of these details using information obtained on the internet.
 Finally, remember that phishing can occur by telephone and text as well.

 With data breaches and identity theft constantly in the news, the amount of information out there about cybersecurity can seem daunting, and it can be even harder to distinguish real concerns from fear-mongering.
-Media coverage and product promotions can distort our perspective, causing us to over-react to some risks and ignore others.
-That’s why educating yourself and your employees is the best strategy for long-term cyber defense of your business.
+Media coverage and product promotions can distort our perspective, causing us to overreact to some risks and ignore others.
+That’s why educating yourself and your employees is the best strategy for the long-term cyber defense of your business.

-Education can come in a variety of forms, including books, articles, podcasts, and online or in person cybersecurity certifications and classes.
+Education can come in a variety of forms, including books, articles, podcasts, and online or in-person cybersecurity certifications and classes.
 Be sure to steer clear of courses that promote a particular company or product: quite a few security companies use ‘education’ as a strategy for sales.
 Instead, look for information from sources that leverage industry experts to inform, educate and improve overall security.

 No one can offer you a foolproof strategy for cybersecurity.
-However, by following these tried-and-true tips you can keep yourself, your employees and your customers safe and avoid becoming another statistic.
+However, by following these tried-and-true tips you can keep yourself, your employees, and your customers safe and avoid becoming another statistic.
 That’s good for the bottom line!